-Throughout this book there is the lingering danger that Harry is being stalked by the mad escapee, Sirius Black.
+Throughout this book, there is the lingering danger that Harry is being stalked by the mad escapee, Sirius Black.
 It’s also in this book that we witness the dreadful powers of the Dementors.
 Much to Dumbledore’s disgust, they are stationed at Hogwarts to catch Black if he dares to show his face.
-Harry becomes aware of the danger and is horrified when he learns of the Black’s back story.
-The teachers rally around, determined to protect Harry from certain death, although they don’t realise that he actually knows of the danger.
+Harry becomes aware of the danger and is horrified when he learns of the Black’s backstory.
+The teachers rally around, determined to protect Harry from certain death, although they don’t realize that he actually knows of the danger.

 Meanwhile, Hermione has taken on extra classes.
 This extra study, along with the ongoing feud between her cat (Crookshanks) and Ron’s rat (Scabbers) cause her stress levels to slowly build to breaking point.
 After the main confrontation and revelations in the plot have occurred, her secret is revealed.
 And it just so happens that it’s what’s needed to set everything straight.
 For me, Hermione’s secret was one of the highlights (I’m a huge fan of ’her secret’ and I loved its role in the story).

 In this book, J.K. reveals plenty of snippets of information about Harry’s family and it’s past.
 And of course, there’s the introduction of Sirius Black, who goes on to play such a pivotal role in Harry’s life.